nunerajender/character/README.md

 # TODO:

-* fix error when embeds_one document is in the form
-* handle validation errors after update: simple_fields_for doesn't show errors
+* hide errors when update is succesful: as an option we can close the details view on save
 * remove form send when enter key hit
 *